art0007i/ArtisPlaylistViewer/README.md

-# ArtisPlaylistViewer
+# PlaylistViewer

-A tiny website that I made to view my youtube playlists.
+A tiny website that I made to view youtube playlists.
 It was created because the official youtube ui was incredibly slow at loading 1000+ videos.